Homebuying

 Ask your lender if your mortgage is portable.
 (This is one reason why you should consider getting a mortgage with this flexibility.)

-Wait until the end of your term to walk away
+Wait until near the end of your term to walk away

 If you can wait, break your mortgage when you’re near the end of your term.
-While it’s not wise to break it in the first year, you can consider breaking it if you’re in, say, the fourth year of a five-year mortgage term when the interest penalties will be lower.
+While the IRD is likelier to be higher in the first year, you can consider breaking it if you’re in, say, the fourth year of a five-year mortgage term..

 Max out prepayments